Leonay07/resume-recommender/README.md

 Pick whichever workflow you need.
 Both require a RapidAPI JSearch key stored in `backend/.env`.
 If this file does not exist, please create it manually before starting the services.

 ### Configure RapidAPI Key
+`backend/.env`
 ```
 RAPID_API_KEY=YOUR_KEY
 RAPID_API_HOST=jsearch.p.rapidapi.com
 ```
 This file is ignored by Git—update it whenever you rotate credentials.

+####
+Obtaining a RapidAPI JSearch API Key

+Visit the RapidAPI website:https://rapidapi.com

+Search for JSearch (Job Search API).
+Copy your API Key from the RapidAPI dashboard.
+Paste the key into backend/.env.

 ### Option A – Docker Compose